Updated on December 18th, 2024

 If your child is in 12th grade

 Senior year is here!
 While there are plenty of items on both your and your child’s to-do lists, forgive me for sneaking just one more in – scholarship applications.
+It’s never too early for high school students to start seeking scholarships, even those in their junior year should begin their search for opportunities.

 While most students wait until the spring semester to start applying for scholarships, the early bird gets the worm.
 And that is certainly the case with scholarships!
 Your child applying for scholarships as early as the summer months before their senior year (like we mentioned above) will not only help prepare them for major scholarship months, but it could give them a leg up over their peers.